-There is a second Social Security option called Supplemental Security Income, or SSI.
-This program offers benefits to some disabled people based on their economic need, but it is different from SSDI.
-Workers are not eligible for SSDI unless they meet the minimum requirements for work credits in addition to suffering from a disabling condition that is expected to last for at least one year or longer.
+Another Social Security option is Supplemental Security Income (SSI).
+This program offers benefits to certain disabled people based on their economic needs, but it is different from SSDI.
+Workers are not eligible for SSDI unless they meet the minimum requirements for work credits and have a disabling condition expected to last at least one year or longer.

-Besides the work credit requirements, you must also have a disability that meets or exceeds the requirements outlined by the Social Security Administration.
-The agency defines disabilities in stricter terms than do other government programs.
-In order for your disabling condition to meet the eligibility requirements, it must keep you from doing a similar type of work to what you did previously, and you must also be unable to do other types of work.
-In addition, your disability must be one that will last for a year or longer or result in your death as certified by a doctor.
+For your disabling condition to meet the eligibility requirements, it must prevent you from performing work similar to what you did previously, and you must also be unable to do other types of work.
+Additionally, your disability must be one that is expected to last for a year or longer or result in your death as certified by a doctor.

 Here are a few examples of physical and psychological conditions that might be eligible for SSDI benefits:

-When you apply for SSDI, you will need to prove that your disabling condition meets or exceeds the requirements that are outlined by the SSA.
-You will need to understand all of the medical terms and technical language that is included in your medical records.
-Most applications are initially denied even though they are filled out correctly and demonstrate that the requirements have been met.
+When you apply for SSDI or SSI in Pennsylvania, you must prove that your disabling condition meets or exceeds the requirements outlined by the SSA.
+You must understand all the medical terms and technical language in your medical records.
+Most applications are initially denied even if they are filled out correctly and demonstrate that the requirements have been met.

-Getting help from an experienced disability attorney from Chermol & Fishman LLC might help you to make the difference in your ultimate success in securing SSDI benefits.
-Our experienced team of professionals might help you by assisting you with preparing your application and gathering all of the evidence and medical records that you need to submit along with it.
+Getting help from an experienced attorney might help make the difference in your disability claim application.
+Our experienced team can assist you in preparing your application and gathering all of the evidence and medical records you need to submit.